L-Leite/cso2-launcher/README.md

 You ***must*** **allow `launcher.exe` in your firewall** and, either **port forward ports 27015 to 27020** or **open your router's NAT**, in order to play with others.

-If you host a room match, **your IP will be known to other clients**.

-If you join a host's room match, **your IP will be known to the host**.

-This might be avoidable in the future once a dedicated server launcher is developed.

 ### Obtaining CSO2

 You can grab a copy of **Nexon's Counter-Strike: Online 2** through: